If you're new to Office Online use this free lesson to become more familiar with the program, including how it works with OneDrive.

 If you’re unfamiliar with Microsoft PowerPoint, review our PowerPoint 2016 tutorial to learn how to create and format presentations.

 While it still lacks many of tools found in the desktop version, PowerPoint has fewer limitations than Word and Excel.
 You can easily insert pictures, SmartArt, animations, and transitions.

-However, PowerPoint Online does not include many tools for customizing the appearance of presentation slides, such as Slide Master view.
+However, there are some design tools that are not available in PowerPoint Online, including Slide Master view.
 While it is possible to create professional presentations with PowerPoint Online, you won't have as much control over the way these presentations look as you would in the desktop version.

 Click the buttons in the interactive below to become more familiar with the PowerPoint Online interface.